elegant-scipy/elegant-scipy/sphinx/content/ch8.md

     GACTAAAACTGGTTC
 ```

-Now we have the required information to convert a stream of lines from a FASTA file to a count of k-mers:
+Now we have the required information to convert a stream of lines from a FASTA file to a count of $k$-mers:

 - filter lines so that only sequence lines are used
-- for each sequence line, produce a stream of k-mers
+- for each sequence line, produce a stream of $k$-mers
-- add each k-mer to a dictionary counter
+- add each $k$-mer to a dictionary counter

 Here's how you would do this in pure Python, using nothing but built-ins: